jokerjosue/PrivateTalk/SECURITY-TESTS.md

 ---

-## [Add further tests here]

-*(Include future penetration tests, code reviews, tool outputs, explanations, and conclusions in the same style.
-This file serves as a transparent security audit log for the project.)*
+*(It will include future penetration tests, code reviews, tool results, explanations, and conclusions in the same style.
+This archive serves as a transparent security audit trail for the project.)*